igorsavinkin/entain-service-class/README.md

 - **PHP**: 8.2.* (strict)
   - The project already uses dependencies that require PHP 8.2
   - Performance: PHP 8.2 is faster and safer
+  - Avoid problems with PHP 8.3/8.4 that may have breaking changes
   - Compatibility: Avoid version conflicts
 - **Node.js**: 14.x or higher
 - **Composer**: For PHP dependencies